AndreasMadsen/trace/README.md

 > Creates super long stack traces

-With the help of [async-hook](https://github.com/AndreasMadsen/async-hook) this module extends all async methods in order to create super long stack traces.
+With the help of `AsyncListener` and [stack-chain](https://github.com/AndreasMadsen/stack-chain) this module will provide stack traces there extend beyond the current tick or turn.

 ## Installation

 ```sheel
 npm install trace
 ```

+Since version `1.0.0` trace has been rewriten for node 0.11, for previuse node versions use version `0.2.1` of trace.

 ## Found a bug?

-Createing long stack traces in v8 isn't easy, I therefor encourage you to file any bugs you may find, even if you can't reduce the issue to only involve nodecore modules.
+I encourage you to file any bugs you may find, even if you can't reduce the issue to only involve nodecore modules.
 I will then use all my power to fix it.

 > I want this module to be the best and most trusted async trace module ever!